-To obtain outpatient treatment for behavioral health or substance use disorder, you may call the In-Plan provider of your choice directly.
-Your doctor, family member, or your In-Plan Provider may also call for you.
+To obtain outpatient treatment for mental health or substance abuse, you may call the provider of your choice directly.
+Your doctor, family member, or your Provider may also call for you.
 You do not have to contact HNE before receiving services.

-You do not need Prior Approval for medication management services with an In-Plan psychiatrist or clinical nurse specialist.
+You do not need Prior Approval for medication management services with a psychiatrist or clinical nurse specialist.
 There is not annual limit to the number of medication management visits you may obtain.